isomerpages/moe-nanchiauhigh/_co-curricular-activities/Sports and Games/Basketball.md

 **CCA Description**

 The Basketball CCA aims to develop in our students a disciplined mind, outstanding character, leadership qualities and sportsmanship.
-The Basketball Developmental Programme places great emphasis in inculcating them with values and sportsmanship,&nbsp; equipping students with sporting knowledge and skills and in providing opportunities for a holistic experience.
+The Basketball Developmental Programme places great emphasis in inculcating them with values and sportsmanship, equipping students with sporting knowledge and skills and in providing opportunities for a holistic experience.
 There are also customized programmes to cater to higher ability student to compete at a higher level.
 Students are also encouraged to take ownership of the team through the planning and execution of sporting events as well as day-to-day duties.

 **Highlight(s) of Activities**